TriLinder/QRCatch/README.md

 #### On the server

-Install the required modules from `requirements.txt`, then run `main.py`.
+Clone this repository, install the required modules from `requirements.txt`, then run `main.py`.

 #### For every player